 Expedition 315 started on 16 November 2007, one day earlier than originally planned.
 Before the start of coring, we established a core processing flow largely different from previous ODP and IODP expeditions, mainly because of extensive whole-round core sampling.
-Our basic strategy was to take whole-round core samples while avoiding disturbing structurally and sedimentologically important layers.
+Our basic strategy was to take wholeround core samples while avoiding disturbing structurally and sedimentologically important layers.
 We cut whole-round cores for interstitial water analyses at the core cutting area and took X-ray CT scan images immediately, as they had precedence over other core sections.
 After real-time screening of internal structures by a sedimentologist and a structural geologist, whole-round cores were squeezed for geochemical studies.
 Whole-round core samples for microbiology were taken just after X-ray CT scanning and before MSCL-W measurements.
-Other less time-critical whole-round core samples, such as those taken for geomechanical, structural, and physical property purposes, were cut after MSCL-W measurements.
-These samples were carefully chosen based on screening by

-X-ray CT scan images.
+Other less timecritical whole-round core samples, such as those taken for geomechanical, structural, and physical property purposes, were cut after MSCL-W measurements.
+These samples were carefully chosen based on screening by X-ray CT scan images.
 This routine satisfied both good quality whole-round core sampling and protection of structurally and/or sedimentologically important horizons.
-The process resulted in a complex core flow and in fact caused some confusion in core processing at the beginning; however, it worked very effectively once it was well established.
+The process resulted in a complex core flow and in fact caused some confusion in core processing at first; however, it worked very effectively once it was well established.

 HPCS coring in stiff formations often caused twisting or burst core liners; however, the cause is still unidentified.
-Because penetration of HPCS coring was poor, we conducted ESCS coring.
-Nevertheless, we stopped it for two cores because of severe biscuiting that prevented our taking any decent quality samples for physical properties, even though recovery rates were high.
-RCB coring was then performed in Hole C0001H; this first attempt on the Chikyu was successfully conducted from 240 to 458 m CSF, although recovery was generally as low as 30%-40%.
+When penetration of HPCS coring became poor, we conducted ESCS coring.
+Nevertheless, we stopped after two cores because of severe biscuiting that prevented our taking any decent quality samples for physical properties, even though recovery rates were high.
+RCB coring was then performed in Hole C0001H; this first attempt on the Chikyu was successfully conducted from 230 to 458 m CSF, although recovery was generally as low as 30%-40%.
 We stopped coring just above the "sticky zone" intervals in which LWD operation during the previous expedition had met with difficult borehole conditions.
 We washed out this zone and attempted to restart coring at 600 m CSF.
 We could drill through the sticky zone without any major drilling problem; however, borehole conditions became worse with time and we finally gave up coring below the sticky zone.
 It was a disappointment not to obtain any samples from within and below the sticky zone because different features were presented in LWD data from the accretionary prisms above and below this zone.
 The nature of the sticky zone still remains unclear.
-Regarding the change in stress state between the hanging wall and footwall interpreted from resistivity images, it is likely to be a group of small faults or a fault swarm.
 Although we could not reach the original target depth, we obtained a complete data set of both slope basin sequences, including a thick basal sand layer and part of the underlying accretionary prism.
-High resistivity and low gamma ray horizons frequently intercalated with mud were interpreted as turbidites during Expedition 314; however, most of them were in fact volcanic ash layers.
+High resistivity and low gamma ray horizons frequently intercalated with mud were interpreted as turbidites within the slope basin during Expedition 314; however, most of them were in fact volcanic ash layers.

-The original plan after coring at Site C0001 was a casing operation for 3.5 km riser drilling during NanTroSEIZE Stage 2.
+The original plan after coring at Site C0001 was a casing operation for 3.5 km riser drilling during a future NanTroSEIZE stage.
 The casing operation was postponed, however, because of the strong Kuroshio Current, which sometimes exceeded 5 kt.
 As a consequence, the 12 days planned for the casing operation were used for science.
 There were several contingency sites in the Expedition 315 Scientific Prospectus (Ashi et al., 2007), including input sites seaward of the trench axis (proposed Sites NT1-01 and NT1-07), slope basins to study slope instability caused by splay fault activities (proposed Sites NT2-05 and NT2-10), and the Kumano forearc basin and underlying accretionary prism (proposed Site NT3-01).
 We chose the last one for the following reasons: